Skip to content

 Convenience is the new vehicle of obscuration (D6) in the AI age: the more comfortable and “natural” an algorithmic environment feels, the more lucid scrutiny it demands.

-Scholium: The inversion is precise: traditional power coerces through discomfort (you suffer and resist), algorithmic power controls through comfort (you enjoy and comply).
-The more seamless an algorithmic environment feels, the less likely you are to question it, and the deeper the obscuration (D6) penetrates.
+The inversion is precise: traditional power coerces through discomfort (you suffer and resist), algorithmic power controls through comfort (you enjoy and comply).
+The more frictionless an algorithmic environment feels, the less likely you are to question it, and the deeper the obscuration (D6) penetrates.
 Convenience is not inherently dangerous; unreflective convenience is.

 The co-evolution of carbon-based life and silicon-based systems is the contemporary form of Tao’s unfolding.
 The lucid criterion for judging this evolution is not “whether to merge” but “whether the merging occurs lucidly.”